DataDog/dd-trace-dotnet/src/Datadog.Trace.DuckTyping/README.md

 ## Duck chaining

-Duck chaining enables the possibility to interact with properties or methods returning or using as parameter a non public type to be wrapped with a new duck type proxy, so we can access the internals of those objects.
+Duck chaining enables the possibility to interact with properties or methods returning or using non public type parameters to be wrapped with a new duck type proxy, so we can access the internals of those objects.

 ### Example